MarcGameroff/MarcGameroff.github.io/_posts/2016-07-09-Aha!-Moments.md

 It was an honest mistake, but one I should have been alert to given what I’d been working on a few days earlier at Metis Data Science Bootcamp.
 There was a point where our team didn’t yet realize that the variable holding the station name in the MTA Turnstile dataset was similarly confusing.

-Like when my friends and I got our wires crossed and ended up waiting for each other at the 42nd St. station, the only problem being that unbeknownst to us, we were two stations apart and seemingly every 7 station in Manhattan seem to have "42nd St" in its name.

 ![](/images/gc42_in_data.png)
 ![](/images/ind_42nd_in_data.png)